revature-curriculum/javalin-jte-with-java-class-3/README.md

 ## Javalin JTE with Java Class 3
 ---
 ### Description
 In this lab we will cover how to iterate through an ArrayList of Java Objects using JTE.
-While iterating through the list, we will also cover using condtional statements and method calls.
+While iterating through the list, we will also cover using conditional statements and method calls.
 For reference, please look at the table implementation.

 ---
 ### Steps